R-Morgan/NGramCrackers/README.md

  - The CLI is currently only processing single paragraphs at a time because of the difficulties associated with multiple possible paragraph separators.
-Addressing this likely requires someway to try parsers without consuming input.
+Addressing this likely requires some way to try parsers without consuming input.

  - Rudimentary metadata parsing funcitonality